RRKS101/tf-vitems/README.md

 There are still may limitations to this library such as failing to account for static attributes (i.e; attributes on existing TF2 Items) and not having the ability to give players a completely custom weapon as well as other shortcommings that I am yet to experience.

 ### How To Install
-First Download The Repository And Copy vitems.nut and vitems/ Into Your Projects Directory Then Add The Following To The Top Of The Script Where You Would Like The Library To Be Loaded
+First Download The Repository And Copy `vitems.nut` and `vitems/` Into Your Projects Directory Then Add The Following To The Top Of The Script Where You Would Like The Library To Be Loaded
 ```Squirrel
 IncludeScript("vitems.nut");
 ```
+Of course you can place the library into a `lib/` folder, however be sure to update the `IncludeScript` paramater to account for this change.

 ### Examples
 Refer To [How To Install](https://github.com/RRKS101/tf-vitems/blob/main/README.md#L14) For Installation Steps - Its pretty simple.